 Ohio Driving Laws for Seniors and Older Drivers

-Learn about driving provisions and special programs focused on keeping both Ohio's older drivers and roadways safe.
+Learn about driving provisions, license renewals, and special programs focused on keeping Ohio's older drivers and roadways safe.

-Most of the myriad rules and regulations enforced by the Ohio Bureau of Motor Vehicles (BMV) apply to drivers of all ages and stages—and the state claims it imposes no special rules on drivers based on age alone, which might be seen as discriminatory.
+Most rules and regulations enforced by the Ohio Bureau of Motor Vehicles (BMV) apply to drivers of all ages and stages.
+The state has very few special rules for drivers based on age alone.

 License Renewal Rules in Ohio